KAZAKHSTAN: Nine years' jail for online discussion group?

 On 6 July he was taken back to the Investigation Prison.
 However, that night he was returned to the hospital casualty department in serious condition.
 On 13 July he was again transferred to the intensive therapy department.
 On 15 July he was again returned to the Investigation Prison, where he was put in its medical unit.

-Asemgul Zhaurgasheva, Taurbekov's mother and also his lay public defender, told Radio Free Europe that his health was seriously harmed by the lack of medical attention in the Investigation Prison.
+Asemgul Zhaugasheva, Taurbekov's mother and also his lay public defender, told Radio Free Europe that his health was seriously harmed by the lack of medical attention in the Investigation Prison.
 However, Erlan Uzakov, Deputy Head of the Criminal-Implementation Department for Almaty, which oversees prisons, insisted to Radio Free Europe that Taurbekov was being given "all necessary help" in Investigation Prison.

-At the final session on 31 July, Taurbekov's mother, Zhaurgasheva, told the court in some distress that her son had been taken again to the cardiology centre the previous day.
+At the final session on 31 July, Taurbekov's mother, Zhaugasheva, told the court in some distress that her son had been taken again to the cardiology centre the previous day.
 He was taken back to the Investigation Prison after four hours.
 She added that he is in need of a heart transplant.

 Forum 18 was unable to reach officials at the Investigation Prison's Special Department on 31 July.